zeeshan4002911/TODO-App/README.md

     4) TaskList is responsible for propulating the tasks, it uses javascript map function

 hooks --> It contains custom hook, useLocalStorage which basically takes two argument name and value for setting and getting
-        that name, value in local storage in key value pair

-        It returns a value and a function by which we can set that value like react hooks, it uses react useState and useEffect hook to achieve this local database
+        that name, value in local storage in key value pair, it returns a value and a function by which we can set that value like react hooks, it uses react useState and useEffect hook to achieve this local database

 styles --> It contains css for the app
 App.js is the main file where we conditionally render our component and pass state and function to other component by